shimaore/black-metal/tagged.coffee.md

         presenting = yield call.presenting()

+        if presenting
-        if presenting and not yield @has_tag 'multi' debug 'Call is already being presented', call.key, @key return false
+          unless yield call.has_tag('multi') or yield @has_tag 'multi' debug 'Call is already being presented', call.key, @key return false

         call.waiting = if presenting then 0 else 1